rachxh/Summer-Project-2022/README.md

 # Symfony - Summer project 2022

-Simple Symfony app for plant care.
+Simple Symfony and React app for plant care.

 # Steps to follow